 Of her process, Emma explains “Texture is integral to my work and I enjoy freely evolving this through the layering of materials.
 I paint primarily in acrylic, but combine this with a variety of other media such as heavy gesso, acrylic mediums, inks and glazes.
 I enjoy the process of developing areas as they emerge, rubbing back and building up, scratching into the surface and working with a variety of implements to create diversity in my mark-making.”
 Her combination of landscape, figure and mood created through mixed media techniques can be seen as a contemporary interpretation of Romanticism.
 The totem-like figures are as timeless as the land, sea and sky, merging the inner with the outer world.

 Emma works from her studio in York and exhibits regularly in galleries, and art events such as York Open Studios and the ‘Art&’ Contemporary Art Fair.
-She has a growing number of collectors in the region, as well as in London.
+She has a growing number of collectors throughout the UK.